explodinglabs/jsonrpcclient/doc/index.rst

     The request being sent is not valid json.

 ConnectionError
-    There was a network issue, invalid HTTP response or timeout.
+    There was a network issue, timeout, or invalid HTTP response.

 Non200Response
     The server responded with a HTTP status code other than 200.